TylerGorshing/Cards/README.md

 Like with any learning project, my skills imporved significanly while working on this program, and as such, I can see many areas with flawed code that may or may not create bugs, places where I didn't follow proper conventions layed out in PEP8, or structural flaws that limit how the program can be scaled for use in other applications.

 All that being said, my goal was not to creat a *perfect* program, but rather use the concepts of OOP in python to make a *functional* program, and that's exaclty what I've done.
-I could spend more time on this program making it come closer to perfection, but I've decided to use what I've learned and move on to other programs.
+I could spend more time on this program making it come closer to perfection, but I've decided to use what I've learned and move on to other projects.

-## About the Code
+# About the Code

 The code for this little program isn’t too complicated.
 There are a few custom classes each with their own instance varibales and attributes.

-### The Card Class
+## The Card Class

 This class represents a standard playing card.
 The card can be hidden from view if needed.

-#### *class* `cards.Card(value, suit, hidden=False)`
+### *class* `cards.Card(value, suit, hidden=False)`

 Example:
 ```